Before You Start A Blog – Part 1

 Monetary Investment

 You will know right off the bat that to become successful or start any business, there will be some monetary investment.
 It costs far less to start a blog than most business, but know that you should spend the investment and get a self hosted blog.
 Using DreamHost, HostGator, BlueHost or any number of web hosting providers, but choose the best one and get a monthly plan that works with your budget.
-Many companies are no longer accepting free Typepress, Blogspot or Wordpress.com blogs, so to be taken seriously and professionally you need to be self hosted.
+Many companies are no longer accepting free Typepress, Blogspot or WordPress.com blogs, so to be taken seriously and professionally you need to be self hosted.

 Budget about $200 for your first year of blogging, this would include your hosting fees for a year, plus some initial spending capital for advertising, promotion and such.
 Many hosting providers will give you an AdWords credit to get you started, so leverage some of this. $100 in AdWords credit can get you hundreds of thousands of impressions for free.